 So a ‘no deal’ scenario is still possible as long as the UK parliament has not approved the withdrawal agreement.
 It therefore remains important that the government, the business community and the public prepare for every eventuality, including the real possibility of a ‘no deal’ Brexit.

 In addition to the UK parliament, the European Parliament also needs to approve the agreement.
 Only then can the EU and the UK implement the terms of the agreement.

 The draft agreement covers a range of issues, including:

 - the rights of EU citizens in the UK and British nationals in the EU (for the moment, little – if anything – will change for these people);

 - the amount the UK will contribute to the EU budget (and for how long);

 - the border between Ireland and Northern Ireland;

-Only after Brexit (29 March 2019) can the EU and the UK start discussing the details of their new relationship.
+Only after Brexit can the EU and the UK start discussing the details of their new relationship.
 There will be more clarity on the new relationship between the EU and the UK only once this next phase of the negotiations has been completed.
-Under the deal reached in November 2018, the EU and the UK have at least until 31 December 2020 to do this, as a transition period has been agreed in which all EU laws and rules will continue to apply to the UK.
+Under the deal reached in November 2018, the EU and the UK would have at least until 31 December 2020 to do this, as the agreement contains a transition period in which all EU laws and rules would continue to apply to the UK.
 This transition period may be extended once by two years, meaning it could remain in place until 31 December 2022.

-The provisional agreement on Brexit has not yet been approved by the parties.
-The Netherlands and the EU are therefore still preparing for various scenarios.
-One of those scenarios is that no agreement is reached (a ‘no deal’ scenario).
+Since the provisional agreement on Brexit has been rejected by the UK parliament, the Netherlands and the EU are still preparing for various scenarios.
+One of those scenarios is that no agreement is reached.
 In that case, both parties may encounter problems like long queues at ports and aviation issues.

 In a ‘no deal’ scenario there will be no arrangements concerning the rights of Dutch nationals and other EU citizens in the UK, or of British nationals in the EU, and there will be no transition period.
-That is why the EU and the Netherlands want the parties to approve the agreement as quickly as possible.
+That is why the EU and the Netherlands want the parties to reach an agreement as quickly as possible.